 Where Does a the Main Section Appear on a Web Page

 This section is non-normative.

-A section forms part of something other.
-An article is its own thing.
+is its own thing.
 But how does one cognise which is which?
 Mostly the real answer is "it depends on author purport".

-For example, one could imagine a book with a "Granny Smith" chapter that sporting same "These juicy, leafy vegetable apples make a great pick for apple pies."; that would comprise a section because there'd Be lots of other chapters on (maybe) other kinds of apples.
+For example, one could imagine a book with a "Granny Smith" chapter that sporting same "These juicy, leafy vegetable apples make a great pick for apple pies."; that would comprise a section

 On the another script, one could imagine a tweet operating theater reddit comment operating theatre tumblr post or newspaper publisher confidential ad that just aforementioned "Gran Smith.
-These juicy, green apples cook a great weft for apple pies."; it would and so be articles because that was the whole affair.
+These juicy, green apples cook a great weft for apple pies."; it would and so be article

-A comment along an article is not part of the article on which it is commenting, therefore it is its own article.
+A comment along an article is not part of the article

+Where Does a the Main Section Appear on a Web Page